 It would be an advantage for learners to have at least some knowledge of grass structure and grass species identification.

-- The differences between grasses, sedges and rushes
+- Grass structure and the differences between grasses, sedges and rushes

-- Identifying grasses by using both vegetative and floristic features and dichotomous keys
+- Identifying grasses using both vegetative and floristic features and a dichotomous key

 - Abiotic factors and grass growth